 Ottoman times in Massawa

 Ottoman general Özdemir Pasha captured Medri Bahri kingdom and Massawa city in 1557, outmaneuvering Portuguese.
-Initially Massawa became the capital of Habesh Eyalet – large territorial unit along both coasts of Red Sea, but soon the capital was moved to Jeddah in present day Saudi Arabia.
+Initially, Massawa became the capital of Habesh Eyalet – large territorial unit along both coasts of Red Sea, but soon the capital was moved to Jeddah in present-day Saudi Arabia.

-This was the time when the old town of Massawa was built – here were constructed fine buildings in Ottoman style.
-Dry coral was used for walls, roof and foundation, there was imported wood for beams, window shutters, balconies.
+This was the time when the old town of Massawa was built – here were constructed fine buildings in an Ottoman style.
+Dry coral was used for walls, roof, and foundation, there was imported wood for beams, window shutters, balconies.
 These old buildings persist up to this day, withstanding time, earthquakes, bombardment and neglect.

 Egypt took over Massawa with Ottoman consent in the 19th century.

-In the end of the 19th century started the dominance of Europeans.
+At the end of the 19th century started the dominance of Europeans.
 British took over the control of this area and in 1885 handed over the city to Italians.

 Italians had great plans for this city.
-They made it a capital of Eritrea and built modern port.
+They made it a capital of Eritrea and built a modern port.
 Massawa evolved into a multinational trade city.
 Main developments took place outside the Old City, on Taulud island and mainland.

 In 1897 the capital was moved to Asmara and development of Massawa slowed down.
 In 1921 the city was destroyed by Massawa earthquake and port recovered only in 1928, further slowing down the ambitious development of Italian colony.

 Nevertheless Massawa evolved into the largest and safest port on the east coast of Africa.
-In 1938 there was started an ambitious plan for the development of very modern port city.
+In 1938 there was started an ambitious plan for the development of a very modern port city.